Size18-25 inches (46-64 cm) tall

 - Black back and a white breast.
-Chest and belly may also have black markings.
+The chest and belly may also have black markings.
 The white color extends in a semicircular pattern behind and over the head.
 A horseshoe-shaped black stripe extends across the chest and flanks.
 Bare flesh-pink skin surrounds the eyes.

-- Both sexes look the same.
-Therefore, not sexually dimorphic.
+- Both sexes look the same, which means they are not sexually dimorphic.

 - Penguin feathers are stiff and overlap in layers to trap air next to the skin for insulation.
 The feathers are very resistant to wind and water.

 - The birds waterproof themselves by using their beak to spread oil from a gland at the base of the tail.

 - African penguins are often seen preening each other (allopreening).
 Allopreening helps birds preen clean and arrange feathers in areas they cannot reach, such as their neck.

 - Allopreening plays a role in strengthening bonds between mates.

 - Before their yearly molt, penguins feed avidly, putting on extra weight in the form of fat.

 - Molting generally takes place during the summer months.
 It can also be common to see some birds molt outside of these seasons.